-- The computers used to access the switch must have at least a P III 1 GHz processor, with their screen resolution set to 1024 x 768.
-It is recommended that your PC shall have P IV 2 GHz with at least 1 Gb of RAM. - Browsers must support TLS 1.2 encryption. - A network transfer speed of at least 128 kbps is required. - For the Log Server, you must have the Microsoft Jet OLEDB 4.0 or higher driver installed.
+- The computers used to access the switch have at least a P III 1 GHz processor, with their screen resolution set to 1024 x 768.
+It is recommended that your PC has P IV 2 GHz and at least 1 Gb of RAM. - Browsers must support TLS 1.2 encryption. - A network transfer speed of at least 128 kbps is required. - For the Log Server, you must have the Microsoft Jet OLEDB 4.0 or higher driver installed.